 He coedited the late expatriate writer Gustaf Sobin’s collected poems and serves as co-executor of Sobin’s literary estate.
 Zawacki has published criticism in the TLS, Boston Review, Chicago Review, How2, Jacket2, New German Critique, and elsewhere.
 He has held fellowships from the Salzburg Seminar, the Bogliasco Foundation, la Résidence Internationale aux Récollets, le Collège International des Traducteurs Littéraires, Hawthornden Castle, le Château de Lavigny, and the Millay Colony, Saltonstall Foundation, and Bread Loaf.

-Zawacki is working on a trio of projects.
-His latest poetry manuscript, a ‘global pastoral,’ is a study of how discrete landscapes flatten out across time and distance, driven by capitalist directives and digital code.
-Shilling for authentic geographies, the terrain of these serial poems is ghosted by the many non-places—airports, highways, commercial centers, online sites—that citizens increasingly wander around and traffic through.
-An oblique ars poetica, “Paris Photo Graff” is a prose-photography hybrid that interlaces black and white photos of Paris wall scrawl with episodic meditations on open-source literary communities and semi-hidden sub-cultures, the commercialization of street art, the hermeneutics of rumor and secrecy, authorial absence, the social relation of graffiti to political change, and the history of documenting graffiti.
-Finally, Zawacki is completing a translation of Pierre Bergounioux’s cult classic B-17 G, a récit about air war, photography, modernity as a function of speed, and the instant of death.
+Zawacki is working on a pair of projects.
+“Paris Photo Graff” is a prose-photography hybrid that interlaces black and white photos of Paris wall scrawl with episodic meditations on open-source literary communities and semi-hidden sub-cultures, the commercialization of street art, the hermeneutics of rumor and secrecy, authorial absence, the social relation of graffiti to political change, and the history of documenting graffiti.
+Zawacki is also completing a translation of Pierre Bergounioux’s cult classic B-17 G, a récit about air war, photography, modernity as a function of speed, and the instant of death.